 The Fleetwood uses a size 15 bobbin, just like a Singer.
 The bobbin can be loaded at either the front or on the side of the sewing machine and the bobbin winder can be mounted near the flywheel.
 The thread tension assembly allows the seamstress to create an even stitch no matter how many times the fabric is changed.

 Finding Information on Vintage Fleetwood Sewing Machines Locally

-Images of Fleetwood Sewing Machines
+Value of Fleetwood Sewing Machines

 Don't Give Up

 The most important part of finding information on vintage Fleetwood sewing machines is just not giving up.
 It can take weeks or months of diligent searching in order to find the antique parts or information that you need.
 Be patient.
-Eventually almost everything shows up on eBay and surely a Fleetwood manual will appear as well.

 Ask at antique stores and thrift stores, sewing repair shops and fabric stores.
 Talk to people who sew and see if there is a sewing club in your area where you might be able to find someone with a similar machine.
 A very experienced seamstress with usually be able to figure out most of the details of working one of these machines.
-If you can't find out any information read as much as you can about sewing machines in general and then try to find similarities between your Fleetwood and other machines.

 A Fleetwood machine is a piece of sewing history, but it's also a useful tool.
 Many people enjoy sewing with vintage sewing machines, and Fleetwood models can be just as useful as modern examples.